Supraboy981322/yt-dlpServer/README.md

-# yt-dls (working name)
+# yt-dlpServer

-A stripped-down version of [the toolbox thingy](https://github.com/Supraboy981322/toolbox) with just yt-dlp and a client
+A stripped-down version of [the toolbox thingy](https://github.com/Supraboy981322/toolbox) with just yt-dlp and a dedicated client cli tool

 ## Usage